nilportugues/react-jsonschema-form-semanticui/README.md

 ## Additions (WIP):

-These libraries will be added to support features not provided by SemanticUI.
+These libraries will be added to support features not provided by SemanticUI nor the original react-jsonschema-form code.

 ### Added
 - [x] casesandberg's React Color Picker: https://github.com/casesandberg/react-color